alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 {::boilerplate bcp14-tagged}

+# Applicability

+In the terminology of [RFC7667], the applicable scenarios are those where RTP is terminated at an intermediate system: Selective Forwarding Middlebox (3.7) and Point to Multipoint using RTCP-terminating MCU (3.9)

+Other scenarios such as the Media-Switching Mixer (3.6.2)  may be applicable if RTP header rewriting is applied, so that per-hop information is isolated to the hop it is destined for

+Multicast scenarios are out of scope.

 # Absolute Capture Time

 The Absolute Capture Time extension is used to stamp RTP packets with a NTP